 - Tues., June 25 at 2:30 p.m.

-The 43rd Arizona Sports Hall of Fame Induction Ceremony, will honor professional golfer Heather Farr, USA Olympic diver Michele Mitchell, NBA All-Star Lafayette “Fat” Lever, and Arizona business leader and nationally recognized entrepreneur Karl Eller.
+The 43rd Arizona Sports Hall of Fame Induction Ceremony, will honored professional golfer Heather Farr, USA Olympic diver Michele Mitchell, NBA All-Star Lafayette “Fat” Lever, and Arizona business leader and nationally recognized entrepreneur Karl Eller.

 Each year, the Arizona Sports Hall of Fame honors athletes, coaches, administrators and others who have made significant contributions to sports in our state.
 This year’s honorees include:

 Phoenix-born Heather Farr is receiving the PRSC award posthumously after dying of cancer in 1993.
 She was a member of the National High School Sports Hall of Fame and played in her first-ever LPGA event at age 14.
 Farr was a three-time All-American golfer at Arizona State University and joined the LPGA tour at the age of 20, at the time, the youngest woman ever to do so.

 Dr. Michele Mitchell is a Scottsdale native, University of Arizona four-time All-American athlete and two-time U.S. Olympic diving silver medalist.
 She was inducted into the International Swimming Hall of Fame in 1995 and today serves as the diving coach at University of Arizona where she earned her doctorate degree in 2007.
 She is a four-time U.S. Olympic Committee Athlete of the Year honoree.